One flower market.

 -Stacy Bierlein, Author of A Vacation on the Island of Ex-Boyfriends

 Riveting, soul-searching, and full of heart.
-A spectacularly told story. … Stone’s layered characters leap off the page: the cast is vividly drawn, and their struggles feel entirely authentic.
-The no-nonsense approach to both Tessa and Will’s relationship and the former’s struggles with her past trauma is refreshing, while subplots about love, passion, friendship, chosen family, and letting go add nuance and poignancy to the affecting story.
+A spectacularly told story. … Stone’s layered characters leap off the page, while subplots about love, passion, friendship, chosen family, and letting go add nuance and poignancy to the affecting story.
 Told in multiple characters’ voices, the narrative is riveting, with shocking surprises unraveling at a steady pace.
-The plot’s top-grade tension grows taut as Tessa works herself up to take the hard decision.
-Readers won’t want to put this down.”
+Readers won’t want to put this down.

 -Greg Fields, Award-Winning Author of Through the Waters and the Wild